XM-WANG/Movie-Recommended-System/README.md

 ## The Telegram Bot Script
 The Telegram bot script bot.py is used to rely user input to the server, and the server's output back to the user.

 In this project, I create three commands for my boy(api reference:https://core.telegram.org/bots#6-botfather).
-The user can use these three commands to interact with your recommender system.
+The user can use these three commands to interact with my recommender system.
 * `/start`
 * `/rate`
   * A command to ask the application to present a movie for rating.
 On reciving this command, the Telegram bot script could: